MCAT PREP: 5 Tips on Preparing for the MCAT

 - Critical Analysis and Reasoning Skills

-As you take these courses, practice applying the concepts you’re learning - you can start by using the challenge questions often included at the end of your textbook chapters.
+As you take these science courses, practice applying the concepts you’re learning—you can start by using the challenge questions often included at the end of your textbook chapters.

 3. Start your MCAT test prep early

-How long does it take to study for the MCAT?
-The answer depends on the strength of your study skills, but the AAMC recommends that the average pre-med student spend between 300 and 350 hours over several months on MCAT prep.
+When should you start preparing for the MCAT?
+The answer depends on the strength of your MCAT study skills, but the AAMC recommends that the average pre-med student spend between 300 and 350 hours over several months on MCAT prep.
+Remember the rule of three (months) - the general rule of thumb is that you’ll need to dedicate about three months studying for the MCAT.

 4. Find a study schedule and routine that works for you

-How to start studying for the MCAT?
-Everyone has a different study routine for MCAT test prep -- from flashcards to concept maps to study groups - but the most important thing is to gain a deep understanding of concepts you may be tested on so that you can apply that knowledge.
-Memorization won’t work – comprehension is truly the name of the game.
+As you wonder how to start studying for the MCAT, remember to keep your learning style at the forefront.
+Everyone has a different study routine for MCAT test prep—from flashcards to concept maps to study groups—but the most important thing is to gain a deep understanding of concepts you may be tested on so that you can apply that knowledge.
+Memorization won’t work.
+Comprehension is truly the name of the MCAT prep game.
 Make sure to also schedule time to review content you’ve already studied to continue to reinforce these topics over time.
 Creating a study plan schedule can help you maximize your time, and stay on track for your test date.

-When considering how to study for the MCAT, make sure you also get the support you need – from a study partner or group, an online forum, or a trusted professor or advisor, all of whom might be able to help you better understand a concept that’s just not sticking.
+When preparing for the MCAT, make sure you also get the support you need—from a study partner or group, an online forum, or a trusted professor or advisor, all of whom might be able to help you better understand a concept that’s just not sticking.

-Once you’ve got a firm grasp on the concepts, start to look to practice exams and questions.
+Once you’ve got a firm grasp on the concepts, start to look at MCAT practice exams and questions.
 Practice problems are a great way to determine if you are ready to sit for the test.
 You should also take full-length practice exams to ensure you have the stamina for the actual test day.
-Consider the MCAT a marathon, lasting about seven and a half hours, including breaks.
+When you take your practice tests, try to mimic the testing environment as much as possible.
+For example, if you plan on taking the MCAT at 8 am on test day, take your practice exam at 8 am, too.

-The AAMC offers a number of MCAT planning and study resources, including a free official MCAT prep sample test.
+The AAMC offers a number of planning and MCAT study guides, including a free official MCAT prep sample test.

-Beyond these MCAT prep tips, the normal rules of a big exam apply: don’t cram the night before, get a good night’s sleep and a hearty breakfast, and consider doing a practice run to the test site so you’re comfortable with the route and not surprised by the parking situation.
+Beyond these MCAT prep tips, the normal rules of a big exam apply: eliminate distractions, don’t cram the night before, get a good night’s sleep and a hearty breakfast, and consider doing a practice run to the test site so you’re comfortable with the route and not surprised by the parking situation.
+Remember that there is no one best way to study for the MCAT.
+Try out various methods and see which ones work for you.
 You’ve got this!